RIPE-NCC/ris-docs/docs/30_routing_beacons.md

 All beacon prefixes are announced with additional attributes.
 We overload the BGP AGGREGATOR attribute to tag each announcement with a timestamp, a sequence number and a number uniquely identifying the announcement.
 These are encoded as follows:

-   * AGGREGATOR IP ADDRESS: 10.x.y.z, where x, y and z form a 24-bit count of the number of seconds between the start of the month and the time of the announcement.
+   * AGGREGATOR IP ADDRESS: 10.x.y.z, where x, y and z form a 24-bit count of the number of seconds between midnight UTC on the 1st of the month and the time of the announcement.
    * AGGREGATOR AS NUMBER: 64512 + n, where n is a 10-bit number encoded as

     MSB                                   LSB